 - Almond cream: also known as frangipane, it's a fantastic and easy-to-make filling that can be made in advance.

-Sweet shortcrust pastry is a French sweet pie crust.
-Or tart crust.
+Tart dough: we use the crisp and sweet French pate sucrée (sweet shortcrust pastry).
+This is the classic tart crust.
 You know they are more prone to thinner pies than the American ones.

 Blind baking the crust